imhashir/amazon-asp/README.md

 # Amazon

-This is our private repository to manage our database project myAmazon.
+This is was previously a private repository to manage our database project myAmazon but it is now made public.

 #### Platforms Used
  - Visual Studio 2015